flectra-hq/flectra/doc/reference/javascript_reference.rst

         return B;
     });

-An alternative way to define a module is to give explicitely a list of dependencies in the second argument.
+An alternative way to define a module is to give explicitly a list of dependencies in the second argument.

 .. code-block:: javascript

-    flectra.define('module.Something', ['module.A', 'module.B'], function (require) {
+    odoo.define('module.Something', ['module.A', 'module.B'], function (require) {
         "use strict";

         var A = require('module.A');